sleede/fab-manager/README.md

 <a name="setup-a-production-environment"></a>
 ## Setup a production environment

-To run fab-manager as a production application, this is highly recommended to use [Docker](https://www.docker.com/).
+To run fab-manager as a production application, this is highly recommended to use [Docker-compose](https://docs.docker.com/compose/overview/).
-The procedure to follow is described in the [docker readme](docker/README.md).
+The procedure to follow is described in the [docker-compose readme](docker/README.md).

 <a name="setup-a-development-environment"></a>
 ## Setup a development environment